Police: At least 10 killed in shooting rampage in Canada

 The incident started in the small, rural town of Portapique, with police advising residents to lock their homes and stay in their basements.

+Mass shootings are relatively rare in Canada.
+Canada overhauled its gun-control laws after the country’s worst mass shooting in 1989, when gunman Marc Lepine killed 14 women and himself at Montreal’s Ecole Polytechnique college.
+It is now illegal to possess an unregistered handgun or any kind of rapid-fire weapon.
+Canada also requires training, a personal risk assessment, two references, spousal notification and criminal record checks.

-Police stated earlier Sunday the suspect was driving a car that looked like a police vehicle and wearing a police uniform, but later said he was “believed to be driving a small, silver Chevrolet SUV,” traveling southbound on a highway.
+Police stated earlier Sunday the suspect in Sunday’s shootings was driving a car that looked like a police vehicle and wearing a police uniform, but later said he was “believed to be driving a small, silver Chevrolet SUV.”
 They said he is not an RCMP employee or officer.

 Cpl.
 Lisa Croteau, a spokeswoman with the provincial force, said police received a call about “a person with firearms” at around 10:30 p.m.
 Saturday and the investigation “evolved into an active shooting investigation.”